msh9/codinginthetrenches.com/content/post/2023-04-13-wither-low-code.md

 2. Low code wasn't and isn't the future of novel application development.
 I don't expect generative AI to be either.
 I do expect that generative AI will be more widely deployed and used by technical people that low code tooling has been to date.
 3. Companies building products and services will still need to hire developers and other technical staff; system design and architecture will become an ever more important part of developers' professional roles.

-I started out this post poking fun as OpenAI's whitepaper which estimated the impact of current LLMs on jobs.
-Their paper attempts to articulate how much of many professional roles will be touched by LLMs.
+I started out this post poking fun at OpenAI's whitepaper which estimated the impact of current LLMs on jobs.
+The paper attempts to articulate how much of many professional roles will be touched by LLMs.
 Development is a highly impacted category in their paper.
 The breathless and attention grabbing way of reading this is to conclude that the profession will go away.
-A more boring and, I'm venturing, more accurate prediction is that professional development is about to get a lot of new producitivity enhancing tools.
+A more boring and, I'm venturing, more accurate prediction is that professional development is about to get a lot of new productivity enhancing tools.
 The bar for the complexity of system that requires technical staff to build *will* absolutely be raised.
 Perhaps in the near future non-technical users will be able to describe simple and useful applications in text and get a complete working system in return, but this is the sort of problem that low-code and no-code tools were already out in the market solving.

 For more complex services, the kinds of software that we use daily for messaging, social networking, banking, etc we will still need professional developers.
-LLMs will enable technical staff to do, more, faster; similar to yesterday's low code tools, LLMs will free up professional developer time to solve bigger and harder problems than before.
+LLMs will enable technical staff to do, more and faster; similar to yesterday's low code tools, LLMs will free up professional developer time to solve bigger and harder problems than before.

+Okay, so what's the punchline here?
+If there is one it's that low code tools are likely to be pushed out of the market in coming years by predictive ML models.